miguelservinet/slate/source/index.md

 ---
-title: API Reference
+title: Gotesa GaB API

 language_tabs:
-  - shell
-  - ruby
+  - http
-  - python
+  - shell: cURL

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>
   - <a href='http://github.com/tripit/slate'>Documentation Powered by Slate</a>

 includes:
+  - empresas
   - errors

-search: true
+search: false
 ---

-# Introduction
+# Introducci&oacute;n

 Welcome to the Kittn API!
 You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.